| |

 Intricate Lace

-The Inn, circa 1845, was perched atop a rolling hill cradled by old trees which undoubtedly had seen many changes during their lifetime.
+The Inn, circa 1845, was perched atop a rolling hill cradled by old trees, which undoubtedly had seen many changes during their lifetime.
 The big white pillars and front porch won me over immediately.
 Nothing embodies the South like a front porch.
-I can’t help but have flashes of Scarlett O’Hara standing on the porch of Tara.
-As you walk inside you are transported further into history through the décor.
-The home was decorated with all of the old antique furniture even down to the detail of the lace curtains and the antique Cleopatra clock from the World’s Fair in 1893.
+I can’t help but have flashes of Scarlett O’Hara standing on Tara’s porch.
+As you walk inside, you are transported further into history through the décor.
+The home was decorated with all of the old antique furniture, including the lace curtains and the antique Cleopatra clock from the World’s Fair in 1893.

 Going Up

 The main hall is dominated by twin staircases leading to the rooms on the 2nd and 3rd floors.
-The rooms were spacious for an old home and had all been upgraded to accommodate the modern needs of travelers; air conditioning and wireless internet.
-They were all decorated in the antiques from the family’s collection.
-Of course the Inn served breakfast (included) every morning southern style.
-I enjoyed my cheese grits and corn griddlecakes immensely; after all, it was vacation – right?
+The rooms were spacious for an old home and had all been upgraded to accommodate the modern needs of travelers: air conditioning and wireless internet.
+They were all decorated with antiques from the family’s collection.
+Of course, the Inn served breakfast (included) every morning Southern style.
+I enjoyed my cheese grits and corn griddlecakes immensely; after all, it was a vacation – right?

-On the main floor next to portraits of Robert.
-E. Lee were pamplets containing the complete history of the Inn.
-We grabbed one as we walked to the Old Owl Tavern which was connected to the Inn.
-They had happy hour drinks and appetizers so we sat on the outside porch, enjoyed our view, and read up on the history of the Inn.
+On the main floor, next to portraits of Robert E. Lee, were pamphlets containing the complete history of the Inn.
+We grabbed one as we walked to the Old Owl Tavern, which was connected to the Inn.
+They had happy hour drinks and appetizers, so we sat on the outside porch, enjoyed our view, and read up on the inn’s history.

 Sitting Room

-The Inn started it’s existence as a college for women.
+The Inn started its existence as a college for women.
 In fact, over the course of time, it changed hands many times, however from 1845 to 1914 it was utilized as a school.
-In 1918, it was turned into an Inn as it’s used today.
+In 1918, it was turned into an inn, which is used today.
 The classrooms were converted into the dining room and the old carriage house was converted into the Tavern.
-Now that’s a lot of history to sleep in.
-It actually dubs itself as the oldest family owned and operated Inn in Kentucky; it was handed down for generations.
+Now, that’s a lot of history to sleep in.
+It actually dubs itself as the oldest family-owned and operated Inn in Kentucky; it was handed down for generations.

-If you find yourself traveling through Bluegrass area of Kentucky, Harrodsburg and the Beaumont Inn should be your stopping place for the night.
+If you find yourself traveling through the Bluegrass area of Kentucky, Harrodsburg, and the Beaumont Inn should be your stopping place for the night.
 You can sleep in a little bit of history.

 Leave a Reply